Hardware Creation, Packaging Design, Website Design

 After revisiting studies of human ergonomics we began to print as many variations are possible to test with a variety of users to define what feels best in hand.

-As we moved forward with the design of the form, we worked with the manufacturer.
-This allowed us to create a form that users wanted while keeping price down.
+As we moved forward with the design we selected materials and manufacturing practices that allowed us to build a high quality device while keeping the price down.

 Twist on Adapters